swake17/SeniorHousing_TimeSeries/README.md

-NICMAP_FRED_CENSUS is the final dataset, combining:
+SeniorHousing.csv is the final dataset, combining:
   -senior housing occupancy data, obtained from NICMAP
         -data cleaning on original NICMAP data (NICMAP2023Q4.csv) is contained in NICMAP_DataCleaning.ipynb) -federal funds rate, obtained from Federal Reserve Bank of St Louis